iotexproject/dev-portal-content/blogposts/developers-webinar-june22.md

 "A machine can be something programmable that generates telemetry autonomously, and it could be as small as a programmable sensor and as big as a car or a smart city".

 We can see that in this flow the machine's entry point is through W3bStream, and should therefore be designed for it, meaning that its hardware and firmware must have certain features.
+This cannot always be the case though, as most smart devices are currectly built with a web2 architecture in mind.

-*What about legacy devices, can they not be part of the MachineFi economy?*
+**Can legacy devices be part of the MachineFi economy then, or not?**

 Yes, they can, and this is part of where the complexity of W3Bstream lies in.
 W3bStream has to, in fact, allow legacy devices to be onboarded on the new web3 architecture, but also account for the new machines specifically designed for web3, such as the **Pebble tracker** (an IoTeX native web3 device with firmware and hardware features that allow it to talk directly to W3bStream).